To boost your blog’s SEO (Search Engine Optimization) you need to submit an XML sitemap to search engines.

-When I was a new blogger I thought, creating an XML sitemap is a difficult thing.
-Because it is called Technical Side of SEO.
-Obviously, most of the new blogger will think that creating an XML sitemap needs coding knowledge as it is a technical thing.
+When I was a new blogger I thought, creating an XML sitemap is difficult.
+Because it is called the Technical Side of SEO.
+Obviously, most of the new bloggers think that creating an XML sitemap needs coding knowledge as it is a technical thing.

 But that is not true.
 Creating an XML sitemap is easy and it doesn’t need any coding knowledge.
 You can create it in a few minutes.

 As a new blogger, first, you need to know what an XML sitemap is.